Michael Backman Ltd - Home

 Parts of a corporate logo and other information impressed into the metal can be seen on the back of the ga'u.

-flower and triangle motifs, set among silver or silvered copper filigree wire, surrounded by borders of more turquoise chips.
+arrayed in flower and triangle motifs, set among silver or silvered copper filigree wire, surrounded by borders of more turquoise chips.

 The ga'u was worn suspended from the top gadrooned tube, which shows considerable wear and age.
 The lower decoration is a stylised dorje ornament which